SysKitTeam/docs-insights/get-to-know-insights/performance-screen.md

 The server is in critical state if at least one metric collected is in critical state, in warning state if at least one metric is in warning state and none of the other metrics are in critical state, and the server is in healthy state if there are no metrics in warning or critical state.

 The individual metrics are calculated based on their average value during the last 15 minutes.
-By using this approach the SysKit Insights can ignore short spikes in activity.
+By using this approach the Syskit Insights can ignore short spikes in activity.

 You can filter servers using these statuses.
 While on Performance tab click on the **Filter icon**, located right of the search bar.
 Clicking on the desired status will filter servers.
 You can even combine more then one status.
 Such as Warning and Critical.

-When the user is located on Performance tab of SysKit Insights a help link will be show.
-Following that link user can see all the details about the metrics SysKit Insights Agent collects.
+When the user is located on Performance tab of Syskit Insights a help link will be show.
+Following that link user can see all the details about the metrics Syskit Insights Agent collects.
 The description of each metric, warning and error thresholds are listed \(where applicable\).

 ## Farms Performance Overview Dashboard

-The farms performance overview dashboard shows all farms currently monitored by SysKit Insights Agent.
+The farms performance overview dashboard shows all farms currently monitored by Syskit Insights Agent.
 It shows status for each server in those farms.
 Additionally it displays main performance metrics \(CPU usage, RAM usage, network usage and disk usage\) for each server in a concise manner.
 Users can choose between three different views: Compact, Tiles, Grid.
 All views display the same data just in different format.
 The dashboards are continuously updated as the new data is collected.

 There are four option by which you can **group** the servers.
 They are: